-- Blue Tinged Lips or Extremities and Pale Skin (due to Hypoxia)
+- Blue or Gray Skin and Face (due to lack of oxygen)

 - Death (several of the above can lead to death)

-Aside from the immediate risks or overdose and death, there are many long term and potentially fatal complications of heroin use as well.
-Some of these include¹:
+Aside from the immediate risks of overdose and death, there are many long-term, and potentially fatal, complications of heroin use as well.
+Some of these may include:

 - Endocarditis: Infection of the interior of the heart.
-Typically caused by Strep. or Staph. bacteria which are common in the mouth and can be introduced into the blood via IV drug use.
+Typically caused by bacteria found on the skin or in the mouth and introduced into the blood through IV heroin use.

 - Pulmonary Edema: Fluid buildup in the lungs.
 Can result in difficulty breathing, fatigue, chest pain, and cough.

 - Septic Embolism: An infected piece of tissue that becomes dislodged and travels through the circulatory system.
-Typically originate from IV injection site.
-Can result in a variety of Metastatic Abscesses.
+Originates from a heroin injection site.
+May be fatal.

-- Ischemic Stroke: Caused by a blockage in the circulatory system, resulting in a part of the brain being starved of oxygen.
-Can be caused by Septic Embolism or adulterants in injected heroin.
+- Ischemic Stroke: Caused by a blockage in the circulatory system resulting in a part of the brain being starved of oxygen.
+Can be caused by septic embolism or adulterants in heroin.
 Can cause permanent brain damage or death.

-- Rhabdomyolysis: Caused by dead muscle tissue breaking down into the blood, causing Kidney damage or failure.
-Can be caused by repeated IV drug use and attendant tissue damage.
-Is potentially fatal and Kidney damage may be permanent.
-Getting Rhabdomyolysis once increases risk of subsequent occurrence.
+- Rhabdomyolysis: Caused by dead muscle tissue breaking down into the blood, causing kidney damage or failure.
+Can be caused by repeated IV drug use and tissue damage.
+Is potentially fatal and kidney damage may be permanent.
+Getting rhabdomyolysis once increases the risk of it happening again.

-- Liver Damage: Due to heroin metabolism as well as adulterants/contaminants in the drug.
-Also due to secondary effects of IV drug use such as Septic Embolism.
+- Liver Damage: Due to heroin metabolism as well as adulterants or contaminants in the drug.
+Also due to secondary effects of IV drug use such as septic embolism.

-- Hepatitis B or C: Viral liver infection commonly acquired by IV drug users.
-Can progress to Cirrhosis of the liver.
+- Hepatitis B or C: Viral liver infection acquired by IV drug use.
+Can progress to cirrhosis of the liver.

-- Kidney Damage: Due to adulterants/contaminants in heroin as well as secondary effects of IV drug use such as Rhabdomyolysis.
+- Kidney Damage: Due to adulterants or contaminants in heroin as well as secondary effects of IV drug use such as rhabdomyolysis.

 - Hyperalgesia: Increased sensitivity to pain.

-Heroin is capable of many dangerous drug to drug interactions which can act to amplify or degrade the effects of both heroin and the other drug being used.
-Some of the more dangerous drugs interactions include¹:
+Heroin is capable of many dangerous drug interactions that can amplify the effects of heroin.
+Some of the more dangerous drugs interactions include:

-- Alcohol: Using Heroin in tandem with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
-Alcohol has a similar effect of depression on vital functions and because of this can dramatically increase the risk of death¹.
+- Alcohol.
+Using heroin with alcohol can slow the blood elimination rates for both drugs, leading to higher toxicities.
+Alcohol has a similar depressive effect on vital functions.
+Using them together can increase the risk of death.

-- Benzodiazepines: Especially alprazolam (Xanax) and diazepam (Valium).
-These drugs also act as a CNS depressant and the combined effects of a Benzo with heroin can result in such severe breathing depression that it is potentially fatal.
-Fatalities have been directly linked to dual heroin and xanax use¹.
+- Benzodiazepines.
+Especially alprazolam (Xanax) and diazepam (Valium).
+These drugs also act as powerful depressants.
+The combined effects of a benzodiazepine with heroin can result in severe breathing depression.
+Fatalities are linked to dual heroin and Xanax use.

-- Stavudine (Zerit): An antiretroviral drug for HIV treatment, the decreased gastrointesinal peristalsis produced by heroin leads to longer exposure to stomach acid which degrades the drug substantially and results in sub-therapeutic blood concentrations.
+- Stavudine (Zerit).
+An antiretroviral drug for HIV treatment.
+The decreased digestive function produced by heroin leads to longer exposure to stomach acid which degrades the drug and results in sub-therapeutic blood concentrations.

-- Zidovudine (Retrovir): Another antiretroviral drug for HIV treatment, the decreased gastrointestinal function actually increases absorption of this drug, leading to toxicity and produces symptoms similar to opioid withdrawal.
+- Zidovudine (Retrovir).
+Another antiretroviral drug for HIV treatment.
+The decreased gastrointestinal function actually increases absorption of this drug, leading to toxicity and producing symptoms similar to opioid withdrawal.

-- Quetiapine (Seroquel): Dual use can lead to increased morphine blood concentration.
+- Quetiapine (Seroquel).
+Dual-use can lead to an increased blood concentration of heroin.

-- Diphenhydramine (Benadryl) & Promethazine (Phenergan): Both antihistamines, dual use of either with heroin can enhance the CNS depressant effects of both drugs to a dangerous extent.
+- Diphenhydramine (Benadryl) & Promethazine (Phenergan).
+Both antihistamines, dual-use of either with heroin can enhance the depressant effects of both drugs to a dangerous degree.

-Many heroin manufacturers, and more often the distributors will add adulterants or cutting agents into heroin to increase profits.
-In this way they can increase the apparent amount and weight of their product by adding much cheaper, and usually legal, alternative materials.
-Some of these can be harmless but others are dangerous enough in their own right, and when combined with heroin can be fatal.
+Many heroin manufacturers, but more often the distributors or dealers, will add adulterants or cutting agents into heroin to increase profits.
+This is done to increase the amount and weight of their product by adding much cheaper alternative materials.
+Some of these can be harmless.
+Others are dangerous enough in their own right and when combined with heroin can be fatal.
 Some of the more harmless heroin cutting agents include: